JosefinaFerrari/CityVG/README.md

 - The `migrate` command is necessary if your project involves a database, as it applies any changes defined in Django's models.
 - Always use the virtual environment to avoid conflicts with global Python packages.
+- Running the server allows you to test the API endpoints.
+You can make API calls to the endpoints listed below and view their responses in your browser or using tools like Postman or cURL

 ---

 ## Test Trip generation